kevinbarabash/beignet/design/mvp/10_extensibility.md

 GraphQL and SQL.
 These plugins provide validation of queries in the editor and can also generate type definitions for the queries.
 It's a workable solution, but it results in a lot of generated files that need to be kept up to date and may result in merge conflicts with other generated types.

+TODO: have an example here of what that would look like

 Crochet will solve these issues by providing a plugin API for the type system that can: